SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 0 means the condition is exactly satisfied and 1 means it is maximally violated.
 Allowing for a :math:`20\%` violation of a condition corresponds approximately to a ''condition violation value'' (or simply condition value) of 0.2.
-The condition values  are given as an output of SModelS, so the user can decide what are the maximum acceptable values.
+The condition values are given as an output of SModelS, so the user can decide what are the maximum acceptable values (see :ref:`maxcond <parameterFileMaxcond>` in the parameters file).